-- A concise description of the site and the immediately surrounding area - A summary of the project, including the proposed number of units, rent levels and population to be served - A brief description and support of the defined Primary Market Area (PMA) - A summary of market related strengths and/or weaknesses that may influence the subject property's marketability, performance, lease-up, including compatibility with surrounding uses, the appropriateness of the subject property's location, unit sizes and configurations, number of units, rent levels, amenities and points that will mitigate any negative attributes - Recommendations or suggested modifications to the proposed project, if appropriate - A brief summary of key economic and demographic factors for the PMA - A brief comparison of the subject property to comparable affordable and market rate properties - A summary of key conclusions of market feasibility, including stabilized occupancy rates, achievable rent levels, and the forecasted absorption period for the subject property.
-If changes to the subject property are recommended, the forecasted absorption should specify whether the estimate assumes changes are made.
+- A concise description of the site and the immediate surrounding area - A summary of the project, including the proposed number of units, rent levels and population to be served - A brief description and support of the defined primary market area (PMA) - A summary of market related strengths and/or weaknesses that may influence the subject project's marketability, performance, lease-up, including compatibility with surrounding uses, the appropriateness of the subject project's location, unit sizes and configurations, number of units, rent levels, amenities and points that will mitigate any negative attributes - Recommendations or suggested modifications to the proposed project, if appropriate - A brief summary of key economic and demographic factors for the PMA - A brief comparison of the subject project to comparable affordable and market rate properties - A summary of key conclusions of market feasibility, including stabilized occupancy rates, achievable rent levels, and the forecasted absorption period for the subject project.
+If changes to the subject project are recommended, the forecasted absorption should specify whether the estimate assumes changes are made.